Frequently Asked Questions

 Do I need to stop eating spinach if I have hemochromatosis?

 No. The iron in spinach is not easily absorbed, if at all.
-Spinach contains chlorophyll, which provides antioxidants that combat free radical activity.
+Spinach helps the body create antioxidants that combat free radical activity.
 People with high iron levels are at increased risk for free radical damage to organs.

 What about fruits and vegetables?

-People with hemochroamtosis should eat at least five servings a day of fruits and vegetables.
+People with hemochromatosis should eat at least five servings a day of fruits and vegetables.
 These foods help combat free radical activity.

 It is true that ascorbic acid increases the absorption of iron, but the amount of vitamin C in fruits and vegetables should not be a concern.
 Supplemental vitamin C, however, should be limited to no more than 200 milligrams per dose and taken between meals.